deveshjawla/julia-rbfnn/README.md

 Please refer to test.jl file to see how stuff works.
 It uses Plot.ly to do graphing - so make sure you provide your credentials for logging into plot'ly (see the very end of file).

-Two main functions are trainRbf and evaluateRBFN - they build model and utilize it respectively.
+Two main functions are trainRbf and evaluateRbf - they build model and utilize it respectively.